goncalossilva/kotlinjs-useanybrowser/README.md

 ```

 After this, browser tests will run on any available browser, preferring headless variants first,
-and Chrome variants second.
+and Chromium variants second.

-On Linux, Chromium-based headless runs may fail in CI/container environments with a
-`No usable sandbox!` error.
-To avoid this, the plugin uses `--no-sandbox`.
+### No sandbox

+Some Linux environments require disabling the sandbox for Chromium-based browsers, or execution
+fails with a "No usable sandbox!" error.
+This is done automatically.

 ## License